-Can the Court issue a Second Commission without Setting Aside First Commission Report?
+Can the Court Issue a Second Commission without Setting Aside the First Commission Report?

 Answer: Yes.